|

 What is the most common complication of cataract?

-he most common complication of cataract is posterior capsule opacification (PCO).
+The most common complication of cataract is posterior capsule opacification (PCO), which can make vision cloudy again after surgery.

 What is considered complicated cataract surgery?